Possible continuous transition from fractional quantum Hall to stripe phase at $\nu_e=7/3$: Conclusions

-\acknowledgments We thank Srinivas Raghu, Matteo Ippoliti and Hart Goldman for discussions.
+\acknowledgments We thank Srinivas Raghu, Steve Kivelson, Matteo Ippoliti and Hart Goldman for discussions.
+We thank the anonymous referee for providing insightful comments.
 The iDMRG numerical computations were carried out using the libraries developed by Roger Mong, Michael Zaletel and the TenPy collaboration.
 This work was supported by DOE BES Grant No. DE-SC0002140.